 What is The Process for Domestic Violence Arrest?

-While many people may not be aware of how the arrest process works when discussing Domestic Violence.
+While many people may not be aware of how the arrest process works when discussing domestic violence.
 The mandatory arrest policy pertains to when domestic violence is reported for example by a neighbor.
 In this case, if a neighbor was to call and say you and your significant another screaming at each other the police have to arrest one of you.
 While in many cases this can be beneficial to subduing the situation often the police make mistakes.
 While the police intend to the more culpable party, this is often the source of their error.
 The issue with Domestic Violence cases is that the alleged victim cannot just drop the charges like they could in a different type of case.

-The next issue with the Domestic Violence system in Massachusetts is that unless you are married to the person, you may be forced to testify against them even if the entire situation is a mistake.
+The next issue with the domestic violence system in Massachusetts is that unless you are married to the person, you may be forced to testify against them even if the entire situation is a mistake.
 On the other hand, in other types of cases where divorce is in the works attorneys will suggest that their client files a domestic violence charge to assist in gaining child custody.

-Contact Boston Domestic Violence Legal Counsel
+Contact Our Boston Domestic Violence Lawyer Today

 Available to Clients 24/7